Menu

 • Heating

-Underfloor heating through the ground floor and bathroom.
-Electric heating in the bedroom, with a radiator in the en suite bathroom.
+Underfloor heating through the ground floor and bathrooms.
+Electric heating in the bedroom, with heated towel rail in the en suite bathroom.
 Wood burner in the sitting room.

 • Linen & towels provided